miklevin/MikeLev.in/_posts/2025-03-16-radical-simplicity-local-first.md

 into that and make the most of it.
 Surprising, humorous, but totally sensible!

 Context-Question-Answer format seems the most sensible.
-I'm literally switching context on them from README to AI/Human training material, haha!
+I'm literally switching context on them from README to AI/Human training material, ahaha!
 So I get to literally spell out the context switch.
 I love a good use of literally that is literally correct!